EIHW/prototypical-network-audio-evaluation/readme.md

 3. Results are stored as csv-file (with French emotion labels) and as heatmaps (with English emotion label) in the folder `result_pairwise_distance/`.

-### Visualise prototypes and embeddings space :eyes:
+### Visualise prototypes and embedding space :eyes:

 We also include a script (`tsne-plot.py`) to visualise more easily the embedding space (using the same embeddings as the previous step).